-In all cases, teachers should refer closely to each relevant standard, including the Explanatory Notes and the Conditions of Assessment: <a href="https://ncea.tki.org.nz/Resources-for-internally-assessed-achievement-standards/Learning-languages/Chinese-Mandarin/Level-3-C
+In all cases, teachers should refer closely to each relevant standard, including the Explanatory Notes and the Conditions of Assessment:

+https://ncea.tki.org.nz/Resources-for-internally-assessed-achievement-standards/Learning-languages/Gagana-Samoa/Level-3-Samoan.

-As part of regular teaching and learning, students will be provided with opportunities to explain and justify viewpoints in culturally appropriate spoken Chinese.
+As part of regular teaching and learning, students will be provided with opportunities to explain and justify viewpoints in culturally appropriate spoken Samoan.

 When students are actively producing language for assessment, teachers can only help with technical aspects (e.g. audio and visual quality).
 You must not assist with language production, presentation delivery, or evidence selection.
-Checkpoints can be used to monitor progress and ensure authenticity.
+Checkpoints can be used to monitor progress and ensure authenticity

 Presentations will be video recorded for assessment purposes.
-They should be about 2 to 3 minutes in length, but quality is more important than quantity.
+They should be about 2-3 minutes in length, but quality is more important than quantity.